Fakhrul Azam

-Fakhrul Azam, ndc, psc was the Chief of the Air Staff of Bangladesh Air Force from 2002 to 2007.
-He studied in Sargodha College of Pakistan Air Force.
+Fakhrul Azam, ndc, psc was the chief of air staff of the Bangladesh Air Force from 2002 to 2007.
+He studied in Sargodha College of the Pakistan Air Force.
 He was in the Tempest house (694-T).
 He left the institution in 1965 after completing his Senior Cambridge.
 He was commissioned in the Pakistan Air Force on 13 March 1971 from the 51st GD(P) Course.
-Fakhrul was appointed as the 'Chief of the Air Staff of Bangladesh Air Force' on 8 April 2002 by then-Prime Minister Khaleda Zia.
+Fakhrul was appointed the chief of air staff of the Bangladesh Air Force on 8 April 2002 by Prime Minister Khaleda Zia.